-This individual has authority to act on the organization's behalf in matters related to the administration of NEH awards.
+The institutional grant administrator (IGA) serves as the primary contact and must have authority to act on the organization's behalf in matters related to the administration of NEH awards.

 Responsibilities include:

-- accountability for the appropriate use of funds and the performance of the NEH-supported project or activities as specified in the approved application and in compliance with 2 CFR Part 200 and the terms and conditions of the award; - certifying the accuracy and completeness of all reports (Programmatic Performance Reports, Federal Financial Reports, and other award specific reports, as applicable), prior to submission; - submitting Federal Financial Report(s); - submitting timely prior approval requests through eGMS Reach in accordance with Article VII; and - notifying NEH about allegations of research misconduct when they involve NEH-funded research (or an application for NEH funding) and the recipient's inquiry into the allegation determines that there is sufficient evidence to proceed to an investigation in accordance with the NEH Research Misconduct Policy (see Article XIV).
+accounting for the appropriate use of funds and the performance of the NEH-funded project or activities as specified in the approved application and in compliance with 2 CFR Part 200 and the terms and conditions of the award;

+- certifying the accuracy and completeness of all reports (Programmatic Performance Reports, Federal Financial Reports (FFRs), and other award-specific reports, as applicable) prior to submission: - submitting Federal Financial Report(s); - submitting timely prior approval requests through eGMS Reach in accordance with Section VII: and - notifying NEH about allegations of research misconduct when they involve NEH-funded research (or an application for NEH funding) and the recipient's inquiry into the allegation determines that there is sufficient evidence to proceed to an investigation in accordance with the NEH Research Misconduct Policy (see Section XIV).